sealas/authtoken/README.md

 ### timeout (default: 86400)

 Denotes the lifetime of a token in seconds.
 After it expires you need to generate a new one.

+### refresh (default: 1800)

+The total duration after which the token needs to be refreshd